Coarse assembly maps: Calculation of EOinfty

 Using Example \ref{wfiofwefewfwefewf} we now see that excisiveness of $F$ in the sense of Definition \ref{reffoiweffewff} can be applied to the decompositions $(A\setminus W,B\setminus W)$ of the complexes $X\setminus W$ occuring in the limit \eqref{fwerfoio23r23r}.
 We therefore have expressed the square \eqref{xqwxiuhiuxqx} as a limit of cofibres of maps of cocartesian squares, i.e., as a limit of cocartesian squares.
 Since $\bC$ is stable, cartesian and cocartesian squares in $\bC$ are the same.
 Hence \eqref{xqwxiuhiuxqx} itself is a cocartesian square. \end{proof}

+\begin{rem} If $F$ is homotopy invariant, is invariant under coarsening, and satisfies open excision in the sense of Definition \ref{reffoiweffewff}, then a modified argument shows that also in this case the square \eqref{xqwxiuhiuxqx} is a push-out provided we restrict to decompositions $(A,B)$ of $X$ into subcomplexes. \hB \end{rem}

-Let $F:\UBC^{small}\to \bC$ be a functor and assume that $F$ is excisive (in any of the senses discussed above).
-If $X$ is a small \ubs {with the discrete uniform and coarse structures} and $x$ is a point in $X$, then we have a natural projection morphism $F(X)\to F(\{x\})$, see \cite[Ex.~4.11]{buen}.
+Let $F \colon \UBC\to \bC$ be a functor and assume that $F$ is excisive (in any of the senses discussed above).
+If $X$ is a \ubs {with the discrete uniform and coarse structures} and $x$ is a point in $X$, then analogously as in \eqref{qewfkhuihuihuihiuj} we have a natural projection morphism $F(X)\to F(\{x\})$.